 After he was discharged, Melvin was sent out to a work detail at San Fernando.
-The POWs on the detail collected scrap metal.
+It is known there was a POW detail that collected scrap metal there, but it is not known if this was the detail he was on.
 Medical records from Bilibid Prison show that he was admitted, with malaria, on October 10, 1942, and discharged on December 8 to Building #18 at the prison.
 Medical records also show he was readmitted on to the hospital on December 10 due to a relapse.

 In January 1943, Melvin went out on a work detail to Lipa, Batangas.
 The POWs worked at Lipa Airfield building runways and revetments.
 Every other day, the POWs worked on a local farm.
 The POWs remained on the detail into 1944 until the majority were sent to Cabanatuan in March 1944.
 The remaining POWs were sent to Bilibid Prison in September 1944.

 At the end of May 1943, Wayne was listed by the War Department on a list of servicemen who were Missing in Action.
 A few weeks later on June 26, 1943, he was listed as a Prisoner of War on the official list of Prisoners released by the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PFC MELVIN E BUGGS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST